Dead 7: Plot

 Back on the mountain, the others notice that Billy is missing but choose to keep going.
 When they reach the top, they find the place seemingly deserted and split up to find a way in.
 Daisy finds Billy trapped in a cage but before she can free him, Johnny shows up and stabs her before dragging her towards some Copperheads, and they proceed to turn her as a devastated Billy watches helplessly.
 Johnny tells Apocalypta that he has the heroes trapped and she unleashes her army to attack Desert Springs.
 Jack and Sirene show up and free Billy, then Jack is forced to kill Daisy, they then go through the mines after Johnny only to find themselves trapped by a horde of Copperheads.

 They manage to escape and trap the Copperheads in the mine and head back to try and save Desert Springs.
 In Desert Springs, Apocalypta and Johnny lead the Copperheads through the town, killing anyone that tries to stop them or escape.
-Jack, Billy, Sirene, "Komodo", Trixie and Joe try leading the Copperheads out of town but when Johnny attempts to shoot Sirene, Billy jumps in the way and is shot instead.
+Jack, Billy, Sirene, Komodo, Trixie and Joe try leading the Copperheads out of town but when Johnny attempts to shoot Sirene, Billy jumps in the way and is shot instead.
 He dies in Jack's arms.

-"Komodo" kills Johnny by decapitation, which enrages Apocalypta and she attacks Jack.
-Meanwhile, Joe, "Komodo" and Trixie keep trying to lure the Copperheads out of town, but Joe ends up getting bit and after he turns, he is blown up by a booby trap that he had prepared in case he was ever turned.
-Trixie is bit and when "Komodo" kisses her goodbye, she ends up biting him, so Komodo kills her and then himself.
+Komodo kills Johnny, which enrages Apocalypta and she attacks Jack.
+Meanwhile, Joe, Komodo and Trixie keep trying to lure the Copperheads out of town, but Joe ends up getting bit and after he turns, he is blown up by a booby trap that he had prepared in case he was ever turned.
+Trixie is bit and when Komodo kisses her goodbye, she ends up biting him, so Komodo kills her and then himself.
 Jack manages to kill Apocalypta and as he watches the Copperheads feed on her body, he is bit by a small child.
-Sirene kills the child then hands Jack his gun so he can kill himself.
+Sirene kills the child, then hands Jack his gun so he can kill himself.
 With Apocalypta dead, humanity has a chance to come back from the apocalypse while Sirene is shown to have given Jack a sky burial so his spirit can be reborn.